Texas Wild Hog Hunting Ranch

 Why hunt wild hogs in Texas?

+Hurters are conservationist that look forward to hunting every year.
 Hunting wild hogs in Texas reduces the destruction of land.
 With their long snouts they can root as deep as three feet.
 The wild hog damage is estimated to be around $300 million each year.
-The presence wild hogs in Texas also reduces resources for other wildlife.
+The presence of wild hogs in Texas also reduces resources for other wildlife.
 Without extreme measures, it is unlikely the wild hog can be eradicated.

 Hunt wild hogs in Texas year round.